AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 # AC215-TarAIntino-Big

-A comprehensive MLOps system for generating personalized movie trailers using taste vectors, LLMs, and video generation AI.
+**Team Members**
+Mathilde Cros, Robert Debbas, Maddy Jin, Karlo Vrancic

+**Group Name**
+TarAIntino

+**Abstract**
+TarAIntino is an end-to-end machine learning pipeline that creates personalized movie trailers based on user preferences.
+Indeed, in this project we aim to develop a comprehensive MLOps system for generating personalized movie trailers using taste vectors, LLMs, and video generation AI.
+The app will feature an adaptive quiz to elicit user preferences and include a modular pipeline connecting those preferences to generative APIs.
+Users can simply answer a short interactive quiz, and the app will produce a personalized, AI-generated movie trailer that reflects their cinematic taste.
+Additionally, a storytelling and trailer-planning agent will allow users to explore customized narratives and styles.
+It will be powered by a large language model for narrative generation and diffusion-based video models, making it a specialist in personalized cinematic creation.

 ## Overview

-TarAIntino is an end-to-end machine learning pipeline that creates personalized movie trailers based on user preferences.
-The system:
+The system works as follows:

 - **Analyzes user taste** through an interactive quiz interface
 - **Generates movie concepts** using LLM-powered screenplay writing